 - Application (The application must not be submitted until after feedback from the HPC is provided.)

 - Personal Statement

 - Unofficial college transcript(s)

 - List of schools they are applying

 In addition, a committee letter of recommendation is authored and accompanies the student's application.

 Dimensions purchases a Virtual Evaluations record for student applicants.
 Virtual Evaluations is web-based system designed to transmit recommendation letters in a secure, confidential, and efficient manner, eliminating the need for students to send a set of recommendation letters to each school.

 Please download the Health Professions Committee Guide to review the application process.
-For medical school applicants, the following materials must be submitted to the HPC (via Julie Barnes) by July 1.
+For medical school applicants, the following materials must be submitted to the HPC (via the Dimensions office) by July 1.
 This deadline may be extended for Doctor of Physical Therapy (DPT), Physician Assistant (PA) and Doctor of Veterinary Medicine (DVM) applicants, since the admissions deadlines for these programs fall later in the calendar year.

 - Polished personal statement (You should have received editorial feedback on several drafts of the statement before providing it to the HPC.)